mrpond/BlockTheSpot/README.md

 #### Installation/Update:
 1. Remove The Microsoft Store version if you have it or else skip this step.
 2. Run the file BlockTheSpot.bat and you are all set.
+3. Need to run this file Everytime spotify is installed or updated.

 #### Uninstall:
 1. Run uninstall.bat